-Constitution and Bylaws delineate activity commensurate with the day-to-day functions and operations of a political party on a State level, and are consistent with the State party rules reviewed in previous situations where the Commission has recognized the State committee status of a political organization.
-Therefore, the Constitution and Bylaws satisfy the requirements of 2 U.S.C.
+1 and operations of a political party on a State level, and are consistent with the State party 2 rules reviewed in previous situations where the Commission has recognized the State 3 committee status of a political organization.
+Therefore, the Constitution and Bylaws 4 satisfy the requirements of 2 U.S.C.
 431(15) and 11 CFR 100.14(a).

-Because all three elements of the definition of "State committee" are satisfied, the Commission determines that the PGPO qualifies as a State committee of a political party under the Act and Commission regulations.

-This response constitutes an advisory opinion concerning the application of the Act and Commission regulations to the specific transaction or activity set forth in your request.
+5 Because all three elements of the definition of "State committee" are satisfied, the 6 Commission determines that the PGPO qualifies as a State committee of a political party 7 under the Act and Commission regulations.
+8 This response constitutes an advisory opinion concerning the application of the 9 Act and Commission regulations to the specific transaction or activity set forth in your 10 request.
 See 2 U.S.C.
 437f.
-The Commission emphasizes that, if there is a change in any of the facts or assumptions presented and such facts or assumptions are material to a conclusion presented in this advisory opinion, then the requester may not rely on that conclusion as support for its proposed activity.
-Any person involved in any specific transaction or activity which is indistinguishable in all its material aspects from the transaction or activity with respect to which this advisory opinion is rendered may rely on this advisory opinion.
+The Commission emphasizes that, if there is a change in any 11 of the facts or assumptions presented and such facts or assumptions are material to a 12 conclusion presented in this advisory opinion, then the requester may not rely on that 13 conclusion as support for its proposed activity.
+Any person involved in any specific 14 transaction or activity which is indistinguishable in all its material aspects from the 15 transaction or activity with respect to which this advisory opinion is rendered may rely or 16 this advisory opinion.
 See 2 U.S.C.
 437f(c)(1)(B).
-Please note the analysis or conclusions in this advisory opinion may be affected by subsequent developments in the law including, but not limited to, statutes, regulations, advisory opinions and case law.
-All cited advisory opinions are available on the Commission's website at http://saos.nictusa.com/saos/searchao.

-On behalf of the Commission,

-(signed) Donald F. McGahn II Chairman
+Please note the analysis or conclusions 17 in this advisory opinion may be affected by subsequent developments in the law 18 including, but not limited to, statutes, regulations, advisory opinions and case law.
+All 19 cited advisory opinions are available on the Commission's website at 20 http://saos.nictusa.com/saos/searchao.
+21 22 On behalf of the Commission, 23 24 25 Donald F. McGahn II Chairman